paramraghavan/sparksql-awsglue/README.md

 **ref:** https://sparkbyexamples.com/apache-spark-rdd/spark-rdd-transformations/#narrow-transformation

 # UDF user defined functions
-PySpark UDF (a.k.a User Defined Function) is the most useful feature of Spark SQL & DataFrame that is used to extend the PySpark build in capabilities. **Note**: UDF’s are the most expensive operations hence use them only you have no choice and when essential.
+PySpark UDF (a.k.a User Defined Function) is the most useful feature of Spark SQL & DataFrame that is used to extend the PySpark build in capabilities. **Note**: UDF’s are  expensive operations hence use them only you have no choice and when essential.

 PySpark UDF’s are similar to UDF on traditional databases.
 In PySpark, you create a function in a Python syntax and wrap it with PySpark SQL udf() or register it as udf and use it on DataFrame and SQL respectively.
 Before you create any UDF, do your research to check if the similar function you wanted is already available in [Spark SQL Functions](https://sparkbyexamples.com/spark/spark-sql-functions/).
 PySpark SQL provides several predefined common functions and many more new functions are added with every release. hence, It is best to check before you reinventing the wheel.